Dry Skin vs Dehydrated Skin: How To Tell The Difference - Skin Alchemy

 Arctic Berry Radiance Elixir - A featherlight botanical oil designed for dry, dull, or delicate complexions seeking comfortable radiance—without a heavy finish.
 A silky base of squalane + coco-caprylate/caprate mimics skin’s own lipids for fast absorption, while cloudberry, red raspberry, pomegranate, and kalahari melon oils flood skin with antioxidants and essential fatty acids.
 Centella asiatica helps soothe and support firmness, and CoQ10 + beta-carotene + vitamin E/ascorbyl palmitate defend against environmental stress for a smoother, more luminous look.
 The result: nourished, cushiony skin that stays soft and radiant, day or night.

-Skin Alchemy POV: guidance, not guesswork.
+Guidance, not guesswork.
 We pair evidence-based botanicals with streamlined steps to rebuild resilience and reveal comfortable radiance—without overwhelm.

-To honoring aging,
+To honoring aging gracefully,

 Birgit — Founder, Skin Alchemy